lathomas64/palette-builder/wp-content/plugins/builder/imani.md

 	     —I tried hiding the detail panel on drag but still seems to be blocking it.
 (Have since removed) — nvm I found a solution
 - [ ] Pre-created stories are empty now
+- [ ] Can't drag shadows when on palette (pan controls likely getting in way)

 ## Tasks